modelon-community/semla-license-manager-impact-example/README.md

   - Git clone SEMLA repository to `../SEMLA`
   - Download dependencies from a release in this repository
   - Generate keys for testing in `../openssl_keys`
-  - Creates and activates a Python virtual environment under build/venv and installs cmake into it.
+  - Creates a Python virtual environment under build/venv and installs cmake into it.

+Activate the build environment if you need to use cmake from command line with `source build/venv/activate`.

 ## How to setup locally
 We recommend using VS Code with a devcontainer.
 There is a devcontainer set up in this repo, which enables an easy and reproducible setup.